nixonbali/whid/README.md

 ### Single User Philosophy
 I know we live in the age of sharing, transparency, and lack of privacy.
 However, I want to incentive against habits, goals, ambitions, as status.

+### Things Must have Notes or Events
+Rather than adding something you want to do.
+Things will only be added at the creation of a new event or note for a new thing.

 ### Basics
 -  **Things** that you are doing
 - **Noting** if and when things are done